Lifestyle & Management

 - Drink water or unsweetened tea instead of fruit juices, soft drinks, or other beverages high in sugar.

 - Avoid eating processed and prepared foods.
-These foods are often loaded with fat, calories, and sodium, plus they can contain unhealthy ingredients such as trans fats and high fructose corn syrup.
+These foods are often loaded with fat, calories, and sodium, plus they can contain unhealthy ingredients such as trans-saturated fats and high fructose corn syrup.

 - Limit the amount of alcohol you drink.